DJ-LIFE/circlepe-frontend-task/README.md

 Open http://localhost:3000 with your browser to launch.

 ## Deployment
-View live Project on vercel  [Link].
+View live Project on vercel  [Link](https://circlepe-frontend-task.vercel.app/).

 Feel free to modify and adapt the project to suit your needs!